Thisisanalthowcool/Ultraviolet-Static-Version/README.md

 <h1 align="center">Ultraviolet Static Version</h1>

-A deployable static version of Ultraviolet that allows people to bypass internet censorship.
+The deployable static version of Ultraviolet that allows people to bypass internet censorship.
 Deployment options are below.

 ## Deployment